Bidwell Mansion State Historic Park: Fire and destruction

 In the early morning on December 11, 2024, a fire swept the mansion.
 It was reported that the top tower collapsed at 4:05 a.m.
 Arson was determined as the cause of the fire.
 The mansion had been closed for renovations since early 2024, with plans to reopen in March 2025.
 No injuries were reported.
 On March 5, 2025, thirty-year-old Chico man Kevin Carlson was sentenced to 11 years in state prison for intentionally starting the fire.
+The recovery planning effort will include close coordination with stakeholders, community members, and the Mechoopda Tribe.
+The first stage of recovery focuses on debris removal, then moves into planning and execution.
+According to Matt Teague, District Superintendent for the California Department of Parks and Recreation’s Northern Buttes District, this initial phase may take roughly a year.
+The long-term vision is to restore and elevate the mansion as a richer, more engaging historical site.